 How can I donate to WCCN?

 You can give to WCCN online by navigating to the donate tab at the top of our website and clicking the donate button at the top of the page (wccn.org/donate).
-There, you can make a secure donation with a credit or debit card or through PayPal.
+There, you can make a secure donation with a credit or debit card or through Venmo.
+We accept both recurring and one-time donations.
 Alternatively, you can send a check or cash to the address below: